SAP/odata-vocabularies/vocabularies/Hierarchy.md

 Template for actions that copy a node and its descendants and are named in [`RecursiveHierarchyActions/CopyAction`](#RecursiveHierarchyActionsType)

+The action copies a node A and its descendants and the parent navigation properties between them so that the copied nodes form a sub-hierarchy.
+It returns the copy of A. No assumption is made about the parent of the copy of A.

-To give the copied sub-hierarchy a parent, the action invocation can be followed by a PATCH that binds the parent navigation property (for example, `Superordinate` in the following JSON batch request).
+To specify the parent of the copy of A, the action invocation MUST be followed by a PATCH that binds its parent navigation property (for example, `Superordinate` in the following JSON batch request) to the desired parent B or to `null`.
 ```json
 {"requests": [{
   "id": "1",